Last Updated on October 11, 2020 by eattalktraveljapan

 We recommend a modified version of this route that will show you many of the major tourist sites, but also some more unique parts of Japan.

-You may want to consider airlines or buses, if the JR pass doesn’t fit your needs.
-There are tons of low cost airlines that are both faster and cheaper to many cities.
+You should also consider airlines or buses, which can be faster or cheaper ways to travel between many cities.
 Buses, while slower, are usually cheaper than both planes and trains.
 Plus, you’ll have the option of an overnight bus, which can be a great way to maximize your time if you schedule it right.

 Of course, you can also mix in match.
 For example, you could get a 7-day rail pass to use from Tokyo to Kyoto and Fukuoka.
 Then, you could fly from Fukuoka back to Tokyo or opt for an overnight bus.